ddevine1053/davePortfolio/README.md

 - Im slightly handsome?

 # What Dave's looking for
-- You tell me what im looking for based on above things im into -- Use words, gifs, images, anything that can covey the type of person that you think I am potetnailly searching
+- You tell me what I'm looking for, based on above things I'm like -- Use words, gifs, images, anything that can covey the type of person that you think I am potentially searching for.

 # Contact Info.
-Dave's linkedin or resume contact section
+Dave's linkedin or resume contact section.